civil-society-dev/civilsociety.dev/content/learning/software-development/index.md

 Tool selection should balance multiple considerations:

 1. **Community health**: Is there an active, diverse community supporting the tool?
-2. **Sovereignty implications**: Does the tool create new dependencies?
+2. **Self-determination implications**: Does the tool create new dependencies?
 3. **Learning curve**: Can your team develop and maintain expertise?
 4. **Longevity**: Is the tool likely to remain viable over your project's lifetime?
 5. **Resource requirements**: Does the tool work within your constraints?